wesroots/MSc-Data-Science/README.md

 ## Tools Used
 - **R** and **RStudio** – for data analysis and statistical computing
 - **Python** – for programming and data processing tasks
-- **Obsidian** – for structured note-taking and markdown documentation
+- **Obsidian** – for structured note-taking, markdown documentation and academic resource consolidation
 - **Git/GitHub** – for version control and portfolio publishing

 ---